marl2en/wittypi4python/README.md

 - Copy  "__init__.py" to your wittypi folder at RPi.

 # How to use:
-- python3
+- sudo python3
-- Add wittypi folder to PYTHONPATH in this way:
 - import sys
-- sys.path.append(os.path.join("/home/pi/wittypi"))
+- sys.path.append("/home/pi/wittypi")
 - from wittypi import *

 # Examples: